-In fact, even though low mood is generally considered a rare side effect of this medication, a recent poll indicates that approximately 1 in 6 users have experienced phentermine depression or anxiety during their weight loss journey .
+In fact, even though low mood is considered a rare side effect of this medication, recent data indicates that approximately 1 in 6 users have experienced phentermine depression or anxiety during their weight loss journey (

-Research indicates that prolonged stimulant exposure can cause depression in some patients due to the medication’s affect on critical neurotransmitters.
+Research indicates that prolonged stimulant exposure can cause depression related to repeated release of critical neurotransmitters.

-As a CNS stimulant, phentermine is thought to differentially affect the levels of norepinephrine, dopamine and serotonin (the catecholamines).
-Phentermine elevates these hormones and patients experience a boost in mood and energy – at least at first.
+Phentermine affects natural levels of norepinephrine, dopamine and serotonin (the catecholamines).
+As a stimulant, it elevates these hormones and patients experience a boost in mood and energy – at least at first.

-However, in some cases, prolonged exposure to high levels of dopamine can cause depression .
-If you are experiencing phentermine depression several weeks or months into treatment, this may at least partially explain your low mood.
+However, in some cases, prolonged exposure to high levels of dopamine can cause depression (

-That being said, patients with no history of mental health problems can also suffer from low mood and phentermine depression.
+That being said, patients with no history of mental health problems can also suffer from low mood and phentermine depression while taking this medication.

-Lastly, depression while taking phentermine may be related to hormonal changes associated with major weight loss.
+Depression while taking phentermine could also be related to hormonal changes associated with major weight loss.